Kanboard Documentation

 Application API

-• Access to all procedures
+• Access all procedures.

-• There is no user session on the server
+• There is no user session on the server.

-• No access to procedures that starts with “My…” (example: “getMe” or “getMyProjects”)
+• No access to procedures that start with “My…” (e.g., “getMe” or “getMyProjects”).

-• Example of possible clients: tools to migrate/import data, create tasks from another system, etc…
+• Example of possible clients: tools to migrate/import data, create tasks from another system, etc.

 User API

-• You can also generate a personal access token instead of your password
+• You can also generate a personal access token instead of your password.

-• A user session is created on the server
+• A user session is created on the server.

-• Example of possible clients: native mobile/desktop application, command line utility, etc…
+• Example of possible clients: native mobile/desktop applications, command-line utilities, etc.

 Security

-• Always use HTTPS with a valid certificate (avoid clear text communication)
+• Always use HTTPS with a valid certificate (avoid clear-text communication).

 Protocol

-Kanboard uses the protocol Json-RPC to interact with external programs.
+Kanboard uses the JSON-RPC protocol to interact with external programs.

 API Procedures